Purii/react-native-tableview-simple/README.md

 ## Extensible
 This component provides you with some predefined CSS-styles, known from the native TableView.
 You can always mix the `Cell`-Instances, inside a `Section`, with some Custom-Components.
 Therefore the `Cell`-Component itself can't be manipulated.
-If you aren't satisfied with a component, feel free to create a PR or just create and use a custom Component.
-Get inspired by the predefined Cellstyles.
+If you aren't satisfied with a component, feel free to create a PR or just create and use a custom component.
+Get inspired by the predefined cellstyles.

 ## Props
 ### Tableview